Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 2

 Stars Betting Insights

-- The implied moneyline probability for this matchup gives the Stars a 66.1% chance to win.
+- The Stars have an implied moneyline win probability of 66.1% in this game.

 Stars vs Kraken Additional Info